The Early Life of John

 The Death of John

 Disputes with the barons, however, continued and they again rose in rebellion, they incurred the aid of Phillip Augustus of France, who sent his son, the Dauphin Louis (later Louis VIII), to attack England in support of the barons.
-While retreating before this incursion, King John attempted to avoid East Anglia, which was rebel territory and safely negotiated a route around the Wash, his baggage train, however, famously lost his treasure, including the Crown Jewels, in The Wash, due to an unexpected incoming tide.
+While retreating before this incursion, King John attempted to avoid East Anglia, which was rebel territory and safely negotiated a route around the Wash, his baggage train, however, took the shorter route through the marshes and famously lost his treasure, including the crown jewels he had inherited from his grandmother Matilda, the Empress of Germany, in the Wash, due to an unexpected incoming tide.

 Aggrieved and depressed at the loss, mourning his ill fortune and suffering severely from dysentery, he was carried to Newark Castle in a litter and a physician was sent for.
 He consoled himself with a "surfeit of peaches".
 John's condition worsened rapidly and he died at Newark on the wild stormy night of 18th October, 1216, leaving England in a state of anarchy and civil war.
 Rumours abounded at the time that the king had been poisoned.
 Matthew Paris was later to comment that "Foul as it is, Hell itself is defiled by the presence of John".
 Despite his obvious failings, evidence exists that John was not as bad as his posthumous reputation would seem to suggest.